Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Algorithm for computing

-We remark that the second step of the algorithm is specific to particular function $f$.
-We will illustrate this step with some examples in the next section.
-Below we briefly analyze space and time requirements for the generic third step.
+While Step 1 of the algorithm is rather trivial and takes $O(\tau(n))$ arithmetic operations on integers of length $O(\log n)$, Step 2 is specific to a particular function $f$ and illustrated with some examples in the next section.
+Below we analyze the time complexity of the generic Step 3.

-The space complexity is proportional to $\tau(n)$ times the maximum size of $C(f^{-1}(d))$ for $d\mid n$.
-For $C$ giving size, sum, maximum or minimum elements, under the assumption that the size of $f(x)$ is not significantly smaller than the size of $x$, the space complexity becomes simply $O(\tau(n)\cdot\log n)$.